-RECOMMENDATIONS REGARDING BALANCE EASEMENT: TERMS GOVERNING ENFORCEMENT, MODIFICATIONS, AMENDMENTS, AND ASSIGNMENT
+COMMISSION-GENERATED AMENDMENTS TO BALANCE EASEMENT: TERMS GOVERNING ENFORCEMENT, MODIFICATIONS, AMENDMENTS, AND ASSIGNMENT

-Concept Plan Proposal Recommendations Enforcement Eliminates ability of Holder to seek and obtain monetary penalties in appropriate situations.
+Concept Plan Proposal Amendments Enforcement Eliminates ability of Holder to seek and obtain monetary penalties in appropriate situations.
 Strike provision.
 Shifts burden to demonstrate practicality of restoration of lands resulting from easement violations from landowner to Holder.
 Strike provision.
 Imposes requirement on losing party to pay prevailing party's attorney fees.
 Strike provision.
 Eliminates payment of penalty under easement if payment to LURC for same violation.
 Strike provision; insert language stating that nothing in this easement is intended to supersede, eliminate or otherwise change any obligations on landowner from obligations imposed by applicable state, federal or local laws (e.g., Maine Forest Practices Act).
 Modification of easement boundaries Boundaries of easement may be modified "for the purposes of protecting important conservation valuesor to establish easily identifiable boundary" provided no net change in total acreage and agreement of Grantor, Holder and approval by LURC.
-Redraft to eliminate possibility of major land swaps that undermine this Commission's intent for certain eased lands; allow boundary modifications for ease of boundary identification or other narrow administrative purposes.
+Redraft the language to eliminate possibility of major land swaps that undermine this Commission's intent for certain eased lands, but still allow for boundary modifications for ease of boundary identification or other narrow administrative purposes.
 Additions of land to Balance easement Add lands in development areas that are undeveloped after 30 years to the Balance easement.
-Strike provision.83
+Strike provision.

-83 See recommendations, Planning and Design within Development Areas.
+&lt;sup>78 See Planning and Design Components within Development Areas, p 54.

-RECOMMENDATIONS REGARDING BALANCE EASEMENT: TERMS GOVERNING ENFORCEMENT, MODIFICATIONS, AMENDMENTS, AND ASSIGNMENT (CONTINUED)
+BALANCE EASEMENT: TERMS GOVERNING ENFORCEMENT, MODIFICATIONS, AMENDMENTS, AND ASSIGNMENT (CONTINUED)

-Concept Plan Proposal Recommendations Amendments of easement Holder has broad discretion to accept amendments that involve "uses or proposed improvements not contemplated by or addressed" in easement, and alterations to existing uses or structures, so long as Holder determines amendments are consistent with purpose of easement and does not "materially increase the adverse impact."
+Concept Plan Proposal Amendments Amendments of easement Holder has broad discretion to accept amendments that involve "uses or proposed improvements not contemplated by or addressed" in easement, and alterations to existing uses or structures, so long as Holder determines amendments are consistent with purpose of easement and does not "materially increase the adverse impact."
 LURC must approve amendments.
-Direct staff/consultants and legal counsel to Commission to evaluate whether this degree of latitude to amend provisions of easement is appropriate, as well as who should be allowed to approve, and then make subsequent recommendation to LURC.
+Staff/consultants and legal counsel to Commission should evaluate whether this degree of latitude to amend provisions of easement is appropriate, as well as who should be allowed to approve, and then make subsequent recommendation to LURC.
 Assignment of holder rights to another holder Approval of Grantor required.
-Strike requirement of Grantor approval.
+If the Commission determines that Holder should be a non-governmental entity, strike requirement of Grantor approval but allow Grantor to comment on proposed assignment.
+If the Commission determines that the Holder should be BPL, limit assignments to only another State of Maine agency.